 - 6.5.5 A tender period can be extended if there are justifiable reasons and it is practical to do so.
-The reasons for any extension of time should be recorded and communicated in writing to all respondents at least one week prior to the closing date. - 6.5.6 Suppliers must carry a range and level of insurance cover acceptable to the type of contract being let.
-As a minimum, contracts within this value banding should have Public and Employers Liability of 5 million pounds (or product liability of 5 million pounds if the contract is for supply of goods).
-If in doubt, contact the Council's Insurance Officer or Senior Legal Assistant.27 - 6.5.7 The advice of the Borough Solicitor must be sought as necessary, particularly for contracts which are complex. - The EU Procedure lays down specific time periods for submission of Tenders, which must be followed (see guidance in the Intranet under staff info/Procurement and also Appendix B) - 6.5.9 If the procurement is via CCS, PFH, ESPO, CBC or other Purchasing Consortium and the framework agreement has been let in accordance with EU legislation and covers the Council, then normally at least four weeks should be allowed for the submission of Tenders.
-This can be less if the Contracting Officer has ascertained, after consultation with all short listed Suppliers, that a lesser time period is practical and realistic.

-It may be necessary during the tender period for the Council to clarify some aspects of its tender documents.
+The reasons for any extension of time should be recorded and communicated in writing to all respondents at least one week prior to the closing date. - 6.5.6 Suppliers must carry a range and level of insurance cover acceptable to the type of contract being let.As a starting point it would be prudent to assume the following minimum levels of indemnity, Public Liability £5m, Employers Liability £10m (although the legal minimum is £5m), Professional Indemnity £2m, Products Liability between £1 and £5m.
+These must be reviewed for adequacy in light of the various risk factors affecting the contract.
+Only in very low risk scenarios would levels of indemnity lower than these be acceptable.
+If in doubt, contact the Council's Insurance Officer or Senior Legal Assistant. - 6.5.7 The advice of the Borough Solicitor must be sought as necessary, particularly for contracts which are complex. - 6.5.8 The EU Procedure lays down specific time periods for submission of Tenders, which must be followed (see guidance in the Intranet under staff info/Procurement and also Appendix B) - 6.5.9 If the procurement is via CCS, PFH, ESPO, CBC or other Purchasing Consortium and the framework agreement has been let in accordance with EU legislation and covers the Council, then normally at least four weeks should be allowed for the submission of Tenders.
+This can be less if the Contracting Officer has ascertained, after consultation with all short listed Suppliers, that a lesser time period is practical and realistic. - 6.5.10 It may be necessary during the tender period for the Council to clarify some aspects of its tender documents.
 This may be done in writing or by way of a meeting.
-Parity of tendering must be preserved so it is important that all tenderers are issued with same information.

-- 6.5.10 The officer must consider if the requirement could be split into lots, if the decision is not to lot that must be explained in the Invitation to Tender - 6.5.11 The Social Value Act requires commissioners to consider securing economic, social, or environmental benefits when buying services above the OJEU threshold.
-To comply with the Act, commissioners must think about how what they are going to buy, or how they are going to buy it, could add these benefits, and must also consider whether they should consult on these issues., This consideration need to be documented and retained in line with CSO 5.8.10
+Parity of tendering must be preserved so it is important that all tenderers are issued with the same information. - 6.5.11 The officer must consider if the requirement could be split into lots, if the decision is not to use lots it must be explained in the Invitation to Tender. - 6.5.12 The Social Value Act requires commissioners to consider securing economic, social, or environmental benefits when buying services above the OJEU threshold.
+To comply with the Act, commissioners must think about how what they are going to buy, or how they are going to buy it, could add these benefits, and must also consider whether they should consult on these issues.
+This consideration needs to be documented and retained in line with CSO 5.8.12